grafana/grafana/docs/sources/installation/configuration.md

 File path to a key file, defaults to `empty`

 ### skip_verify
-Verify SSL for smtp server? defaults to `false`
+Verify SSL for SMTP server? defaults to `false`

 ### from_address
 Address used when sending out emails, defaults to `admin@grafana.localhost`